Clutter-Aware Target Detection for ISAC in a Millimeter-Wave Cell-Free Massive MIMO System: Numerical Results

 \subsection{Do we need dedicated sensing symbols?}

-Given the sparse nature of the mmWave channels, one might question whether or not a dedicated sensing stream is necessary and to what extent the system benefits from it.
-To gain more insight into this, we have analyzed a system without sensing-dedicated precoding.
-Fig. \ref{sens vs no sens} compares the detection performance of systems with and without dedicated sensing precoding, both in the presence and in the absence of clutter awareness.
+We have analyzed a system without sensing-dedicated precoding.
+Fig. \ref{sens vs no sens} compares the detection performance of systems with and without dedicated sensing precoding, both in the presence and absence of clutter awareness.
 We can immediately see that removing the sensing streams implies a performance degradation.
 Interestingly, the system without sensing dedicated precoding seems to suffer less from the lack of clutter awareness at a low RCS value.